nlicalzi/launch_school/rb130_ruby_foundations_more_topics/assessment_prep/notes.md

   * When can you pass a block to a method

     * Which methods in Ruby can take a block parameter?
+      * All of them!
+Just some of them `yield if block_given?` and others don't.

   * `&:symbol`